codedragon/Puppy_career_talk/slides.md

 * boss was a Howard Hughes Investigator (decent pay, great benefits)
 * job was pretty stable for staff in academia

+Note:
+My name is Maria Mckinley, and I am calling my talk Changing Direction, because I think the lessons I learned will be helpful to anyone moving into a career in software development.

 ## Boss decided to move across the country